It doesn't matter how well your product page converts. If your checkout page design is leaky, you don't make money.

 Forms are also harder to fill out because of the extra clicks they require.

-In this chapter, you'll learn how to create a mobile checkout page that converts.
+In this chapter, you'll learn how to create a mobile checkout page design that converts.

 Shopping Cart Best Practices